chiaberry/FSND-Linux-Server-Config/README.md

 I used this [Digital Ocean Reference][2] on how to deploy a flask application to guide me.
 I made the .git directory inaccessible by editing the `.htaccess` file, guided by the second answer on this [Stack Overflow][3] post.

 Converting from sqlite to postgresql was done by looking it up in the [sqlalchemy docs][6].
-Changing the database setup was done following steps in Ellis Enobun's [project readme][4], section J.
+Changing the database setup was done following steps in Ellis Enobun's [project readme][4], section J. His project readme is amazingly well detailed and was a great reference point for me.

-Besides the links listed above, an amazing resource for this project was Ellis Enobun's super [detailed description][4] on how he completed this project, as well as this forum post on [permission denied publickey][5] (and the Udacity forums in general.)
+Besides the links listed above, I used the Udacity forums a lot when I was stuck, this forum post on [permission denied publickey][5] was very helpful.

 [1]: https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04#how-to-set-up-git
 [2]: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps